Carl Robert

-Carl (Karl) Georg Ludwig Theodor Herwig Joseph Robert (8 March 1850, Marburg – 17 January 1922, Halle an der Saale) was a German classical philologist and archaeologist.
+Carl (Karl) Georg Ludwig Theodor Herwig Joseph Robert (8 March 1850 – 17 January 1922) was a German classical philologist and archaeologist.

-He began his studies of ancient philology and archaeology at the University of Bonn, where he was a student of Otto Jahn, Reinhard Kekulé von Stradonitz and Anton Springer.
-In 1870 he began service as a volunteer in the Hessian Infantry Battalion No. 11 during the Franco-Prussian War.
+He began his studies of ancient philology and archaeology at the University of Bonn, where he was a student of Otto Jahn, Reinhard Stradonitz, and Anton Springer.
+In 1870, he began service as a volunteer in the Hessian Infantry Battalion No. 11 during the Franco-Prussian War.
 Afterwards, he resumed his studies at the University of Berlin under Theodor Mommsen, Adolf Kirchhoff and Ulrich von Wilamowitz-Moellendorff.
-In 1873 he obtained his doctorate in Berlin with the thesis De Apollodori bibliotheca.
+In 1873, he obtained his doctorate in Berlin with the thesis De Apollodori bibliotheca.
 From a travel grant by the German Archaeological Institute, he conducted scientific research in Greece and Italy.

-In 1877 he became an associate professor at Berlin, attaining a full professorship in 1880.
-In 1890 he was appointed chair of classical archaeology and philology at the University of Halle.
-At Halle he served as director of its archaeological museum, of which, he made important improvements via new acquisitions.
-In the 1920s the museum was renamed the "Robertinum" in honor of his accomplishments.
+In 1877, he became an associate professor at Berlin, attaining a full professorship in 1880.
+In 1890, he was appointed chair of classical archaeology and philology at the University of Halle.
+At Halle, he served as director of its archaeological museum, of which, he made important improvements via new acquisitions.
+In the 1920s, the museum was renamed the "Robertinum" in honor of his accomplishments.